 If you don’t like the bite of raw red onion, you can soak the red onion slices in cold water for 10-15 minutes, and then drain well.
 This will tame the flavor considerably.

 This recipe is a vegetarian one, but you could easily add some sliced pepperoni or salami to bump up the protein.

 I love to add a bold cheese to really pump up the flavor!
 Feta, Parmesan, sharp cheddar, etc.

 I know it may seem like an unnecessary step, since a bottle of Italian dressing is so convenient, but homemade truly is the way to go.

 Making a dressing takes just minutes, and I promise you, tastes 100x better than anything from a bottle.

-MAKING PASTA SALAD FOR A PARTY
+MAKING PASTA SALAD AHEAD OF TIME

 Pasta salad recipes are the most popular thing to bring to a party or potluck.
 Not only are they always a favorite, they’re also the perfect make-ahead recipe!

 In fact, this recipe tastes BETTER if made ahead of time.
 I usually make mine 4-6 hours before eating it, but 1-2 days ahead works just as well.